Marcus-Groth/PalatePilot/README.md

 ## 📜 Description

-**Palate Pilot** is a simple food ordering application designed to streamline the process of selecting and ordering your favorite pizzas.
+**Palate Pilot** is a simple food ordering application designed to simplify the process of ordering pizza online.
 This project was initiated as a showcase of the skills and knowledge I have acquired over the past two years, including my practical training period.
 The primary goal is to demonstrate both frontend and backend development skills through a full-stack application.

 ## ✨ Features